 IBAN numbers and bank BIC codes

-Finnish banks will be switching over to the Single Euro Payments Area (SEPA) system by the end of 2010.
-Finnish bank account numbers will adopt the international bank account number format (IBAN) in the future.
+Finnish banks are part of the Single Euro Payments Area (SEPA) system.
+Finnish bank account numbers have adopted the international bank account number format (IBAN).

-At present the account number used in connection with Kela (Social Insurance Institution of Finland) and Tax Administration eservices must always be given in IBAN format.
+From the beginning on August 2014 the account numbers must always be given in IBAN format.
 Depending on the eservice in question, users must, if required, also state their bank’s BIC code.

 You will find your IBAN number on your bank statement or at the online banking website.
 The Finnish IBAN starts with FI and has 18 characters.
-You can convert a Finnish bank account number to IBAN format using the calculator on your bank’s website.
+You can convert an old Finnish bank account number to IBAN format using the calculator on your bank’s website.

 You should not try to compose your IBAN number or BIC code yourself: they should be obtained either from your bank statement, using the calculator on your bank´s website or your online bank!